Hearst Castle: Gothic suite

-The Gothic suite was Hearst's private apartment on the third floor.
+The gothic suite was Hearst's private apartment on the third floor.
 He moved there in 1927.
-It comprises the Gothic study or library and Hearst's own South Gothic bedroom and private sitting room.
+It comprises the gothic study or library and Hearst's own gothic bedroom and private sitting room.
 The ceiling of the bedroom is one of the best Hearst bought; Spanish, of the 14th century, it was discovered by his Iberian agent Arthur Byne who also located the original frieze panels which had been detached and sold some time before.
 The whole was installed at the castle in 1924.
 The space originally allocated for the study was too low to create the impression desired by Morgan and Hearst, a difficulty Morgan surmounted by raising the roof and supporting the ceiling with concrete trusses.
 These, and the walls, were painted with frescoes by Camille Solon.
 Light was provided by two ranges of clerestory windows.
 The necessity of raising the roof to incorporate the study occasioned one of the few instances where Hearst hesitated, "I telegraphed you my fear of the cost...I imagine it would be ghastly", and Morgan urged further changes and expense.
 The result vindicated Morgan.
 The study, completed in 1931, is dominated by a portrait of Hearst at age 31, painted by his life-long friend, Orrin Peck.